anbarak/foundry/README.md

 ## Goal
 To create a development environment with the following characteristics:
-* only dependency to install Docker Desktop
+* only dependency to install Docker Desktop (to be done)
+* created once and used anywhere (Linux, macOS, Windows)
 * light weight
 * modern
 * efficient
 * productive
 * easy on the eyes
 * portable
-* created once and used anywhere (Linux, macOS, Windows)
+* no cost

 ## Setup
 ### 1. Terminal